New revised policy: No test before discharge says Health Ministry

 We have to learn to live with coronavirus says government

-At any point of time, prior to discharge from CCC, if the oxygen saturation dips below 95%, patient is moved to Dedicated COVID Health Centre (DCHC).
+At any point of time, prior to discharge from CCC, if the oxygen saturation dips below 95 per cent, patient is moved to Dedicated COVID Health Centre (DCHC).

 After discharge from the facility, if he/she again develops symptoms of fever, cough or breathing difficulty he will contact the COVID Care Centre or State helpline or 1075.